-The Great Schools for Connecticut ("GSCT") project will build on existing efforts to mitigate the state's educational inequities by catalyzing the growth of approximately 4,000 additional high-quality seats at 15 new, expanding, and replicating public charter schools.
-The GSCT project will pursue three overriding objectives:
+The Great Schools for Connecticut ("GSCT") project is a competitive grant program that hopes to catalyze the growth of approximately 4,000 additional high-quality seats at 15 new, expanding, and replicating public charter schools in Connecticut.
+The grant has three objectives:

-- 1. Increasing the number of high-quality public school seats for educationally disadvantaged students in Connecticut; - 2.
-Strengthening the caliber of the state's charter school operation and authorization; and - 3.
-Heightening collaboration and resource sharing between and among schools with different governance structures.
+- 1. Increase the number of high-quality public school seats for educationally disadvantaged students in Connecticut. - 2.
+Strengthen the caliber of the state's charter school operation and authorization; and - 3.
+Heighten collaboration and resource sharing between and among schools with different governance structures.